Advertiser Disclosure

 Annual Fee

 This is a fee you pay annually for the privilege of carrying a credit card.
-Annual fees are common on travel reward credit cards, which tend to offer higher signup bonuses and bigger rewards than other credit cards.
+Annual fees are common on travel reward credit cards, which tend to offer higher welcome offer bonuses and bigger rewards than other credit cards.
 Many cardholders are adamantly opposed to paying fees of any type, but we’ll argue that this fee might actually be worth it.

 To decide whether a card is a good investment, you’ll have to do the math.
 Based on your spending, would you earn enough rewards each year for the fee to make sense?
 In addition, do those other perks like travel credits and lounge access outweigh the annual fee?